 In 2020, Captain Covert moved from the Patrol Division back to the Detective Bureau in the Investigations Division and served as the Deputy Investigations Commander under Captain David Forrester.

 In December of 2022, Terrence Covert was promoted to the rank of Captain and assigned as Commander of the Professional Standards Division where he oversees the Training Unit, Community Policing Unit, the Traffic Safety Unit, the Class I Special Police Officers and the Crossing Guards.

-The Traffic Safety Bureau is staffed by one Sergeant and three Traffic Safety Officers.
+The Traffic Safety Unit is staffed by one Sergeant and three Traffic Safety Officers.
 These officers are tasked with investigating all fatal and serious injury accidents that occur in the Township of Brick as well as being part of the Ocean County Fatal Accident Support Team (F.A.S.T).

 The Brick Twp.
 Police Department recognizes that starting a Neighborhood Watch is the most effective and least costly answers to crime.
 Watch groups are a foundation of community crime prevention and can be a stepping stone to community revitalization.
 Your Neighborhood Watch program will help address immediate crime and motor vehicle problems, focus on home security and build neighborhood cohesion by working together with the Police Department.

 The goal of this program is to establish a means of communication between residents and the Police Department.
-This Program is an effective way to educate residents on Police organization and structure, policies and procedures and the exchange of information.
-Through the Neighborhood Watch Program the Police Department can begin to assess and address any specific needs and concerns of the residents.
+This program is an effective way to educate residents on police organization and structure, policies and procedures and the exchange of information.
+Through the Neighborhood Watch Program the police department can begin to assess and address any specific needs and concerns of the residents.